qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 model = SentenceTransformer("all-MiniLM-L6-v2")
 ```

-Now, instead of calling the search API with just a single dense vector, we can build a reranking pipeline in which we
-will first get 50 results using the dense vector, and then rerank them using the output token embeddings to get just the
-top 10 results.
+Now, instead of calling the search API with just a single dense vector, we can build a reranking pipeline where we first retrieve 50 results using the dense vector, and then rerank them using the output token embeddings to get the top 10 results.

 ```python
 query = "What else can be done with just all-MiniLM-L6-v2 model?"